+Demonstration Year Demonstration Year Demonstration Years 3-

+1 2 5

+Minimum Savings

+Percentages 1.00% 2.00% 4.00%

+County Specific Interim Savings Percentages: the sum of the minimum savings percentages and the

+Demonstration Year Demonstration Year Demonstration Years 3-

+1 2 5

+county-specific addition

+Los Angeles + 0.00% + 1.50% + 1.50%

+Orange + 0.42% + 1.50% + 1.50%

+Riverside + 0.22% + 1.50% + 1.14%

+San Bernardino + 0.44% + 1.50% + 1.50%

+San Diego + 0.23% + 1.50% + 1.10%

+San Mateo + 0.47% + 0.33% + 0.00%

+Santa Clara + 0.23% + 1.45% + 0.95%

 - 4.2.3.2.
-Limited risk corridors will be applied as described in Section 4.3.4. on a Prime Contractor basis and be reconciled after application of any risk adjustment methodologies and any other adjustments, as described in Section 4.2.1.2. - 4.2.3.2.1.
-Risk corridors will be reconciled as if the Contractor had received the full quality withhold payment.
+Limited risk corridors will be applied as described in Section 4.3.4. on a Contractor basis and be reconciled after application of any risk adjustment methodologies and any other adjustments, as described in Section 4.2.1.2. - 4.2.3.2.1.
+Risk corridors will be reconciled as if the Contractor had received the full quality withhold payment. - 4.2.3.2.2.

-- 4.2.3.2.2.
 The application of county-specific interim savings percentages in Section 4.2.3.1. establishes the initial Capitation Rates for purposes of the risk corridor calculation. - 4.3.
-Risk Corridors: Risk corridors will be established for each Demonstration Year.

-4.3.1.
-General Provisions

-- 4.3.1.1.
-Calculation of Gains and Losses: The risk-sharing arrangement described in this section of the Contract may result in payment by the state and CMS to the Contractor or by the Contractor to the state and CMS. - 4.3.1.1.1 All payments to be made by the state and CMS to the Contractor or by the Contractor to the state and CMS will be calculated and determined jointly by the state and CMS. - 4.3.1.1.2.
-All calculations, determined jointly by the state and CMS, will be based on the Contractor's reporting of Actual Non-Service Expenditures and Adjusted Non-Service Expenditures, as required in Section 4.3.2.1.6.
+Risk Corridors: Risk corridors will be established for Demonstration Years 1-3. - 4.3.1.
+General Provisions - 4.3.1.1.
+Calculation of Gains and Losses: The risk-sharing arrangement described in this section of the Contract may result in payment by the state and CMS to the Contractor or by the Contractor to the state and CMS. - 4.3.1.1.1.
+All payments to be made by the state and CMS to the Contractor or by the Contractor to the state and CMS will be calculated and determined jointly by the state and CMS. - 4.3.1.1.2.
+All calculations, determined jointly by the state and CMS, will be based on the Contractor's reporting of Actual Non-Service Expenditures and

+Adjusted Non-Service Expenditures, as required in Section 4.3.3.1.2.
 All financial reporting will be subject to review and/or audit at the state's and CMS' discretion.
-As applicable, all calculations will sum the Contractor's expenditures and revenues across all counties in which the Contractor operates. - 4.3.1.1.3.
-CMS and the state will perform an interim settlement and a final settlement of the payments made by the Contractor to CMS and the state, or by CMS and the state to the Contractor, as described in Section 4.3.2.1.6.
+As applicable, all calculations will sum the Contractor's expenditures and revenues across all counties in which the Contractor operates.

-4.3.1.2.
-Allowable Expenditures

-4.3.1.2.1.
-CMS and the state shall jointly determine the Adjusted Service Expenditures and the Adjusted Non-Service Expenditures, based on Encounter Data, cost data, and financial reporting data (including the state's rate development template) submitted by the Contractor (as required by Section 4.3.2.1.6, and Section 2.17-2.19 of this Contract).
-CMS and the state reserve the right to audit Actual Non-Service Expenditure and Adjusted Non-Service Expenditure data.

-4.3.1.2.2.
-CMS, the state, and the Contractor agree that to the extent there are differences in expenditure data reported across various sources, including the encounter, cost, financial reporting, or other data submitted by the Contractor, CMS, the state and the Contractor will confer and make a good faith effort to reconcile those differences before the calculation of the interim and final settlements.
+- 4.3.1.1.3.
+CMS and the state will perform a final settlement of the payments made by the Contractor to CMS and the state, or by CMS and the state to the Contractor, as described in Section 4.3.2.1.6. - 4.3.1.2.
+Risk corridors will apply for Demonstration Years 1-3. - 4.3.1.3.
+Allowable Expenditures - 4.3.1.3.1.
+CMS and the state shall jointly determine the Adjusted Service Expenditures and the Adjusted Non-Service Expenditures, based on Encounter Data, cost data, and financial reporting data (including the state's rate development template) submitted by the Contractor (as required by Section 4.3.3.1.2, and Section 2.17-2.19 of this Contract).
+CMS and the state reserve the right to audit Actual Non-Service Expenditure and Adjusted Non-Service Expenditure data. - 4.3.1.3.2.
+CMS, the state, and the Contractor agree that to the extent there are differences in expenditure data reported across various sources, including the encounter, cost, financial reporting, or other data submitted by the Contractor, CMS, the state and the Contractor will confer and make a good faith effort to reconcile those differences before the calculation of the final settlement.